isomerpages/moe-pasirrissec/_information-for-parents/Parent Support Group.md

 title: Parent Support Group
 permalink: /useful-links/Information-for-Parents/Parent-Support-Group/
 description: ""
+variant: markdown
 ---
-“ Coming together is a beginning.
+&gt; “ Coming together is a beginning.
 Keeping together is progress.
 Working together is success. ” Henry Ford

-This famous quote was often shared by members of our PSG Exco.
+This famous quote was often shared by members of our Parent Support Group Exco.
 It goes well with our Partnership Framework of fostering synergistic partnership for win-win outcomes.

-##### **PARENT SUPPORT GROUP EXCO**
+#### PARENT SUPPORT GROUP EXCO

 | **2023** |  |
 | -------- | -------- |